suleymanoner/CountriesKotlin/README.md

 # CountriesKotlin

-Basic application which show some countries flag and details.
+Basic application which shows some countries flag and details.